Paul Holmes (broadcaster): Personal life

 Holmes' personal life was highly documented in the media in part due to his celebrity status measuring up to those he interviewed.
 He had brushed death numerous times in his life.
 The first occurred in 1973 when he suffered a major car accident in which he fractured his neck and developed a brain hemorrhage which cut vision to one of his eyes.
 He also survived several aircraft crashes, including a helicopter crash into the sea at Anaura Bay in June 1989, which killed fellow passenger cameraman Jo Von Dinklage.
-In 2004, he had two crash landings piloting his vintage Boeing Stearman biplane, on 14 January southeast of Tūrangi, and on 31 December at Bridge Pā Aerodrome near Hastings.
+In 2004, he had two crash landings piloting his vintage Boeing Stearman biplane, on 14 January southeast of Tūrangi, and on 31 December at Bridge Pa Aerodrome near Hastings.
 Holmes also survived numerous health scares, including overcoming prostate cancer in 1999, and the heart condition hypertrophic cardiomyopathy.

 In 1991, Holmes became a father when his partner, Hinemoa Elder, gave birth to a son, Reuben Holmes.
 Elder had a daughter from a past relationship, Millie, whom Holmes was very attached to and who openly described herself as a "daddy's girl".
 Holmes later stated one of the proudest moments in his lifetime was when Millie referred to him as "dad".
 Holmes married Elder the following year but the marriage only lasted 5 years.
 Towards the end of the marriage, Holmes began a short-lived affair with co-worker Fleur Revell that eventually saw him leave his wife and children.
 In 1998, Holmes started seeing real estate agent Deborah Hamilton.
 In 1999, the two moved in with each other, and in 2003, married.

 In 2007, Holmes' stepdaughter, Millie Elder-Holmes, was arrested on charges of possession of methamphetamine.
 Holmes stood by Millie and ended up campaigning against the drug.
 Holmes' public addressing of the issue and opposition to Millie's boyfriend led to the two falling out for over a year.
 In January 2010, they reconciled.
 Charges were eventually dropped.
 In 2014, Millie's boyfriend, Connor Morris, was killed in a fight in Massey, West Auckland.